TobbeTripitaka/agrid/README.md

 Main features:
   - Named coordinates using xarray
-  - Cunning approach to process high resolution and low resolution data quickly
+  - Fast process of high resolution and low resolution data
-  - Dask arrays
+  - Using dask arrays
   - 2D map plots and cross-sections
-  - 3D visualisation.
+  - 3D visualisation
   - Features for modelling, analysis and visualisation

 The repo contains: